TrevorHillsgrove/gmail-notification-thrower-for-github/README.md

 If you want, you can also install this in your crontab with crontab -e My crontab (only runs on workdays from 8 am to 5:59 pm, at 5 minute intervals) `0,5,10,15,20,25,30,35,40,45,50,55 8-17 * * 1-5  cd scriptPath && /usr/bin/python scriptPath/emailNotification.py`

+Note: If you are having issues with cron accessing Python, you may need to give cron full-disk access: https://blog.bejarano.io/fixing-cron-jobs-in-mojave/